 While the majority of B.C.'s public Level 2 charging stations are free to use, many require drivers to join a service network to access the stations.
 Once you've registered with a network, you'll be sent a member card which you can scan at the charging station you want to use.
 Some networks' stations can also be accessed using a smartphone app or a credit card.
 And obviously, if you register with multiple networks, you get access to more charging stations.

-Currently, there are five main networks in B.C.:
+Currently, there are six main networks in B.C.:

 Get the BC Hydro EV app